+NOTE 24.
 Significant accounting policies

-The accounting policies set out below have been applied consistently to all periods presented in these separate financial statement except for Property and equipment, please see note 5.
+The accounting policies set out below have been applied consistently to all periods presented in these separate financial statements except for the policies described in Note 5.

 A. Investments in subsidiaries and associates

 Subsidiaries are those enterprises controlled by the Company.
 Control exists when the Company is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 The investments in subsidiaries are accounted at cost in the separate financial statements from the date that control effectively commences until the date that control effectively ceases.